Smart-flowerpot/Smart-Flowerpot-Arduino/README.md

 <h1>What Is Smart Flowerpot ?</h1>
 <br>
-Smart Flowerpot is a project which has been designed within the course BIL496 Graduation Project under the topic of "Systems that makes house-life easier" by our team of 5 members.
+Smart Flowerpot is a project which has been designed within the course BIL496 Graduation Project under the topic of "Systems that make house-life easier" by our team of 5 members.
 <br>
 <br>
 <h3>Team Members :</h3>